neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

     sudo docker run -e CIF_TOKEN="${CIF_TOKEN}" -e MAXMIND_USER_ID="${MAXMIND_USER_ID}" -e MAXMIND_LICENSE_KEY="${MAXMIND_LICENSE_KEY}" -it -p 5000:5000 -d --name verbose-robot csirtgadgets/verbose-robot:latest

-* This command will go out to docker hub and install the CIF version 4 image
+* This command will go out to docker hub and install the CIF version 4 image, and then run it in a container

 **Explaining the above options**:
 * We pass into the running docker container the three environment variables we specified above with the `-e` flag
 * We setup port forwarding on port 5000 with the `-p` flag
 * We run the docker container in a daemon with `-d`
 * For ease of referencing our docker container in the future, we labeled the container `verbose-robot`

+To confirm our docker container is running, we can run sudo docker ps

+If you executed the above commands to run the container, and the container is not listed, you can run `sudo docker logs <YOUR-CONTAINER-ID> in order to debug.
+Likely there is an issue with your maxmind licese key because you didn't specify the correct options while creating the license key.
+[Reference this step for details](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#maxmind-account-prerequisite).